Eng-HassanRaza/pawel/readme.md

-These are the main contents. and I have added new text to hassan branch. more changes added
+some more changes These are the main contents. and I have added new text to hassan branch. more changes added